rfloarea/library-app/README.md

 The crude functionality is there.
 We can add a book to our UI using form data.

 The problem is I want it to interact with our array much more.
 This will really come into play with a "delete" and "edit" button.
 Through those we will learn how to access specific objects and modify them.
 Important stuff.
 But it is late and I'm growing tired.
 I will push these changes and come back tomorrow.
 It's too late for my brain to handle a merge.
 That's tomorrow rowen's problem.

+---

+Wednesday, February 14th 2024 @7:16pm

+I did the thing!
+I went back into some old-er code I wrote and fixed stufF!
+Haha feels good, not only to check things off my list, but it feels like a learning milestone.
+A small thing for sure, but significant by comparison to where I was even a few days ago.

+There are still many things I want to do with this project, but it feels actually possible to come back over time and make small improvements.
+It's a bit of a mental shift.
+And it's one that I didn't know was waiting for me.